ediboko1980/bootstrap/site/content/getting-started/javascript.md

 ## Version numbers

-The version of each of Bootstrap's plugins can be accessed via the `VERSION` property of the plugin's constructor.
+The version of each of Rocket's plugins can be accessed via the `VERSION` property of the plugin's constructor.
 For example, for the tooltip plugin:

 {{< highlight js >}}
 bootstrap.Tooltip.VERSION // => "{{< param current_version >}}"